Buttons in UI Design

 Placement and size

-The first thing you should bear in mind whenever you design a button is where you are going to place them.
+The first thing you should bear in mind whenever you design a button or perform a user experience audit for the existing ones is where you are going to place them.
 First, think over the user flow to understand the steps your users are going to make.

 Think of the order that buttons follow, define primary vs. secondary actions, and make sure that ‘previous’ is presented earlier than ‘next’.